-- 1. Relate the location, depth and intensity of earthquakes to plate margins. - 2.
-Discuss the factors that determine the amount of destruction caused by an earthquake and the other geologic processes that may result from an earthquake including tsunamis. - 3.
-Describe the conditions that lead to a flood and how humans can be protected from erosion by water including flood events - 4.
-Describe how human activity often causes or contributes to geophysical hazards such as landslides and increases their effects. - 5.
-List the steps that people in high-risk areas should take to minimize the impact of geophysical hazards on their person and property.
+- Identify and describe landforms caused by erosive forces such as moving water, glaciers and wind and describe how each is formed. - Identify and describe landforms caused by deposition by moving water, glaciers and wind and describe how each is formed. - Describe the changes to the land surfaces of the Northern Hemisphere during and after the last Ice Age. - Geophysical hazards - Relate the location, depth and intensity of earthquakes to plate margins. - Discuss the factors that determine the amount of destruction caused by an earthquake and the other geologic processes that may result from an earthquake including tsunamis. - Describe the conditions that lead to a flood and how humans can be protected from erosion by water including flood events - Describe how human activity often causes or contributes to geophysical hazards such as landslides and increases their effects. - List the steps that people in high-risk areas should take to minimize the impact of geophysical hazards on their person and property.